 The structure of the document is similar to the bills’ example, and given the use case “while act Y is in version 1, on date D1 act X makes a (dynamic) reference to art.2 of act Y. Subsequently, on date D2, act Y gets renumbered, and in version 2 art.2 becomes art.15 and a new art.2 is introduced in its stead.
 Subsequently, on date 3, act W makes a (dynamic) reference to art.15 of act Y (which is the new name for art.2) and on date D4 act Z makes a reference to art.2 of act Y (which is a new article that did not exist previously)”, then the following are ideas for the XML conversion:

-In act X the reference is Yart_2.
+In act X the reference is Y!main~art_2.
 This corresponds to the structure that in version 1 had eId=”art_2”.

-In act W the reference is Yart_15.
+In act W the reference is Y!main~art_15.
 This corresponds to the structure that in version 2 had eId=”art_15” and wId=”art_2”

-In act Z the reference is Yart_2.
+In act Z the reference is Y!main~art_2.
 This corresponds to the structure that in version 2 had eId=”art_2” and no wId.

 Conformance